shrr98/sleaf/README.md

 # sleaf
-S-Leaf: Leaf recognition for plant information retrieval
+S-Leaf: Leaf recognition for plant information retrieval is a system in the form of an application that is able to identify different plant species based on the leaf object of the plant.

 ## Training the Model
 To train the model, you can use this [training notebook](ML/training/Training.ipynb).</br>